Islam: Daily and family life

+Muslims reading the Quran during Ramadan at Fatima Masumeh Shrine in Qom, Iran.

-After the birth of a child, the adhan is pronounced in the right ear.
+After the birth of a child, the Adhan is pronounced in the right ear.
 On the seventh day, the aqiqah ceremony is performed, in which an animal is sacrificed and its meat is distributed among the poor.
 The child's head is shaved, and an amount of money equaling the weight of its hair is donated to the poor.
 Male circumcision, called khitan, is often practised in the Muslim world.
 Respecting and obeying one's parents, and taking care of them especially in their old age is a religious obligation.

 A dying Muslim is encouraged to pronounce the Shahada as their last words.
 Paying respects to the dead and attending funerals in the community are considered among the virtuous acts.
 In Islamic burial rituals, burial is encouraged as soon as possible, usually within 24 hours.
 The body is washed, except for martyrs, by members of the same gender and enshrouded in a garment that must not be elaborate called kafan.
 A "funeral prayer" called Salat al-Janazah is performed.
-Wailing, or loud, mournful outcrying, is discouraged.
+Wailing or loud, mournful outcrying, is discouraged.
 Coffins are often not preferred and graves are often unmarked, even for kings.